rguske/blog/content/post/a-linux-development-desktop-with-vmware-horizon-part-ii-applications.md

 ## Visual Studio Code (VSCode) - https://code.visualstudio.com/

-One of my absolute favorite tools so far and indispensable for our DevDesk.
+One of my absolute favorite tools so far and indispensable for our desktop.

 <span style="color:#018914">**Ubuntu:**</span>